 Ceilings with good resale value tend to be neutral colors, such as tan, cream, brown, black, or gray.
 These colors are classic and tend to stay stylish over time.
-Meanwhile, more modern roofs include mixed tiles, with various color combinations of browns or blacks and grays.
-For example, a modern color may seem strange in an old-fashioned colonial home, while wood shingles may be strange in a more modern residence.
+Meanwhile, more modern roofs in Burleson, Texas include mixed tiles, with various color combinations of browns or blacks and grays.
+For example, a modern color may seem strange in an old-fashioned colonial home, while a roofer in Burleson, Texas may recommend wood shingles for a more modern residence.
 Keep it simple and natural to complement the vitality and richness of wood.

 There is a wide variety and price range when it comes to wood shingles; options include everything from high-end Old World style beaten shingles to cheaper pine, cypress or redwood shingles.
 Wood shingles are often referred to as “milkshakes” because that describes the way shingles are manufactured from split logs.
 If wood shingles or other wood roofing materials are common in your area, your contractor should be able to advise you on the best solution for your climate, home, and budget.
 For example, wood shingles may seem uncomfortable in more modern homes, while a metal roof might be out of place in a classic Georgian, Queen Anne, Plantation, Colonial, or Victorian style home.

 Also, remember that wood siding and even bricks can be painted and shutters and doors can be painted or changed, most other exterior features such as stucco, bricks, cedar logs and masonry are costly and difficult to change, even if you want to alter them.
 I have a white brick house on the coast.
 It's Cape Cod style with dormer windows.
 I would like a suggestion for a charcoal gray roof or maybe driftwood.

 Not one that tilts green or blue or that is not light in color because it is under trees.
 Suggestions please Do you have any other photos of the house with the white plaster, the tan terrazzo and the brown wood?
 I am considering a similar design for my current home and would like to see the roof they chose.
 If you're looking for a roof that looks good, requires almost no maintenance, and lasts for many decades, then a metal roof is the way to go.
 Any other structure, such as garages, should be included in your budget when you plan to replace your roof.

 In places with a lot of tree cover or with predominant cloudy weather, the color of your roof for energy efficiency reasons is less of a concern.
 Whether you're putting a new roof on your home just before you sell it or you're planning for the future, you might wonder if the color of your roof really affects the resale value of your home.
 A lighter colored roof will help reflect heat in warmer areas, while in cooler regions, a dark roof will help absorb heat and keep your home warm.
 Of course, homeowners are also concerned about the return on investment offered by a home improvement, including a new roof.